 - Avoid page restrictions on large page hierarchies, or disable page permissions completely.
 You can do this on a space-by-space basis by not granting the "Restrict" permission in the space permissions screen.

 - limit attachment size or attachment type

-An option would be to change the index flush operation.
-For example, to change it to every five minutes:
+For versions below Confluence 5.9, an option would be to change the index flush operation.
+For example, change it to every five minutes: